Who loves skiing and snowboarding? Who would love to ski Japan and it’s amazing peaks of powder?

 We hired 2 snowboards, 2 sets of skis for the kids, 4 helmets and 4 pairs of boots for the entire stay which again usually saves you money.

-Now we have to carry all this gear back home!
-Lucky for us our host Ross had a car and helped us get organized when we arrived, so he took all our gear back to the house so we didn’t have to carry everything.
+Lucky for us our Airbnb host Ross had a car and helped us get organized.
+He took all our gear back to the house so we didn’t have to carry everything.

-You can’t get up the mountain without a lift pass, to get hold of these you need to go to the resorts lift pass areas and purchase your passes.
+You can’t get up the mountain without a lift pass.
+To get hold of these you need to go to the resort and purchase your passes.
 Just buy them once you arrive at the snow.

 An adult is classed as over 13, Child is from 6 – 12 years old and 5 years and under ride free!